Firsby to Skegness railway branch line: Authorisation to Wainfleet, and opening

 Goods traffic began on 11 September 1871; on 18 October Col Hutchinson of the Board of Trade visited the line and approved it for passenger train operation.
 Passenger trains started running on 24 October 1871.
 There were eight trains each way on weekdays only, and the single line was operated by train staff.
 Passengers for Skegness completed their journey from Wainfleet by horse-buses and wagons.
-Rent was charged to the Wainfleet company for the use of the GNR station at Firsby at £50 per annum; at first the GNR worked the line for 60% of the receipts.
+Rent was charged to the Wainfleet and Firsby Railway Company for the use of the GNR station at Firsby at £50 per annum; at first the GNR worked the line for 60% of the receipts.